 Our Committee Members

-The elected Committee is made up of eight members living local to the village.
+The elected Committee is made up of ten members living local to the village.
 Three have varied professional Management credentials and diverse experience, along with four members who hold professional marine qualifications to a high standard and have diverse experience.
 Four of the Committee have close links witht the RNLI having served as crewmen on the Portpatrick Lifeboat for many years.

 Mr Calum Currie (Chairman) Self-employed heating engineer/ oilfield technician